 AML1 (RUNX1) Breakapart

-The AML1 (RUNX1) gene is the most frequent target of chromosomal rearrangements observed in human acute leukaemia.
+The RUNX1 (RUNX family transcription factor 1) gene at 21q22.12 is one of the most frequent targets of chromosomal rearrangements observed in human acute leukaemia.

-Rearrangements of AML1 are not restricted to translocations.
-Using FISH, amplifications of chromosome 21 (iAMP21), including the AML1 gene, have also been found in childhood ALL5,6.
-These amplifications have been associated with poor outcome7.
+Rearrangements of RUNX1 are not restricted to translocations.
+Using FISH, amplifications of chromosome 21 (iAMP21), including the RUNX1 gene, have also been found in childhood ALL7,8.
+These amplifications have been associated with poorer outcome9.